ayahmed9/python-practice/README.md

 # Python Work
-My beginner Python practice scripts for learning IT &amp; Cybersecurity fundamentals.
+All Python related work from my beginner practice scripts for learning IT &amp; Cybersecurity fundamentals to advanced projects.